 San Cristóbal de las Casas

-A colonial city that can be observed by the visitor walking or going up the tourist tram "El coleto" that tells the history of the city in the voice of its chronicler and to the sound of the marimba while taking a walk through the most important places of the city, such as: the Plaza de la Paz, the name given to it in 1994 after the armed uprising of the EZLN, the church of San Nicolás, the city palace, the San Francisco temple, the amber museum, the museum of the popular cultures and to the north the church of Santo Domingo famous for its baroque finishes and its popular market where mostly tostsiles and Lacandones sell handicrafts, hand-woven or loom-based clothes, cloth dolls, among other souvenirs at affordable prices .
+A colonial city that can be observed by the visitor walking or going up the tourist tram "El coleto" that tells the history of the city in the voice of its chronicler and to the sound of the marimba while taking a walk through the most important places of the city, such as the Plaza de la Paz, the name was given to it in 1994 after the armed uprising of the EZLN, the church of San Nicolás, the city palace, the San Francisco temple, the amber museum, the museum of the popular cultures and to the north the church of Santo Domingo famous for its baroque finishes and its popular market where mostly tostsiles and Lacandones sell handicrafts, hand-woven or loom-based clothes, cloth dolls, among other souvenirs at affordable prices.

-San Cristóbal de las Casas is a viceregal city with entertainment to visit the educational park and zoo "San José" 9 km away from San Cristobal de las Casas, gastronomy, nightlife, art, museums, cinema and media at your fingertips..
+San Cristóbal de las Casas is a viceregal city with entertainment to visit the educational park and zoo "San José" 9 km away from San Cristobal de las Casas, gastronomy, nightlife, art, museums, cinema, and media at your fingertips.

 You can not miss the opportunity to visit the bakeries around and try the marquesote, the turulete, the cazuela, or sweeten your mouth with the typical sweets of the region near the cathedral in the candy market.

-It is also an opportunity to remember the Zapatista National Liberation Movement by touring its streets or visiting the Kinoki Independent Cultural Forum with more than 1000 titles to choose from in films, art and documentaries in a private room and selection hours, which opens its doors from the 3:30 pm on the Esq.
+It is also an opportunity to remember the Zapatista National Liberation Movement by touring its streets or visiting the Kinoki Independent Cultural Forum with more than 1000 titles to choose from in films, art, and documentaries in a private room and selection hours, which opens its doors from the 3:30 pm on the Esq.
 Cinco de Mayo in the centre.

-It is difficult to say that it is more attractive in this city, if its architecture, crafts, the cultural mosaic of its Tzotzil people, Tzetzes, Choles and Tojolabales and their international visitors, its pleasant village environment or its essence that is breathed in the walk by this lovely place.
+It is difficult to say that it is more attractive in this city, if its architecture, crafts, the cultural mosaic of its Tzotzil people, Tzetzes, Choles, and Tojolabales and their international visitors, its pleasant village environment, or its essence that is breathed in the walk by this lovely place.

 San Juan Chamula

-Before Spanish settlers came to this place the town was called San Juan Bautista, but due to the war of the castes in 1869, Spaniards against Indians, the Spaniards killed a sacred mule and since then the Tzotziles pronounced "Chamula", Cha it is death and mule referring to the dead animal, until our das it is known as San Juan Chamula.
+Before Spanish settlers came to this place the town was called San Juan Bautista, but due to the war of the castes in 1869, Spaniards against Indians, the Spaniards killed a sacred mule and since then the Tzotziles pronounced "Chamula", Cha it is death and mule referring to the dead animal until our das it is known as San Juan Chamula.

-An impressive echo is that transmitted by the Tzotzil believers when they pray in their dialect, some of them kneeling with brandy especially the men and women with their children feeding them on the floor, while the man prays for his health and places small candles in the floor in the shape of a pyramid, in the place there are no benches, no high altar.
+An impressive echo is that transmitted by the Tzotzil believers when they pray in their dialect, some of them kneeling with brandy especially the men and women with their children feeding them on the floor, while the man prays for his health and places small candles in the floor in the shape of a pyramid, in the place, there are no benches, no high altar.